compute-substrate/compute-substrate/docs/getting-started.md

-# Compute Substrate — Getting Started
+# Compute Substrate: Getting Started

 This guide shows how to: